AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 The following are common exceptions to the rules defined above.

+### OSGi APIs

+When dealing with low-level OSGi abstractions, such as defining or reading in OSGi component properties, the newer abstractions provided by `org.osgi` are preferred over higher level Sling absractions.
+The competing Sling abstractions have not been marked as `@Deprecated` and suggest the `org.osgi` alternative.

+Also note the OSGi configuration node definition prefer `cfg.json` over the `sling:OsgiConfig` format.

 ### AEM Asset APIs

 * Prefer [ `com.day.cq.dam.api`](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/dam/api/package-summary.html) over [ `com.adobe.granite.asset.api`](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/asset/api/package-summary.html).